rixx/books.rixx.de/data/reviews/josef-pieper/traktat-uber-die-klugheit/index.md

   date_added: 2020-11-23
 related_books:
 - book: josef-pieper/no-one-could-have-known
   text: Pieper's autobiography.
-Makes all of this a bit less shiny.
+Makes all of this less shiny.
 - book: josef-pieper/uber-das-christliche-menschenbild
   text: More Pieper, more moralising.
 review: